"There is no other head of the church but the Lord Jesus Christ."

 All officers are to be men of obvious and proven Christian character, elected by the congregation and meeting the qualifications found in 1 Timothy and Titus.

-Providence Bible Presbyterian Church is a member of the Bible Presbyterian Church (BPC).
+Providence Bible Presbyterian Church is a member of the Bible Presbyterian Church, General Synod.
 Twice a year elders from Providence BPC gather with elders from BPC churches across the Pacific Northwest to discuss matters pertaining to the regional church or Presbytery.
-Annually representative elders gather from across the entire denomination to address matters pertaining to the entire church in a meeting called, "Synod".
+Representative elders and ministers gather from across the country for fellowship and to address matters pertaining to the entire Church in a meeting called a Synod.

 Rev. Len Pine